slamora/brackets-wiki/Creating-and-Posting-Brackets-Hotfix-Releases.md

 ```
 grunt set-sprint --sprint=XX.Y
 ```
-If you choose to increment the version manually, please be sure to increment the `product.sprint.number` value defined in `installer/win/brackets-win-install-build.xml`.
+If you choose to increment the version manually (ie. not using the `grunt` task, please be sure to increment the `product.sprint.number` value defined in `installer/win/brackets-win-install-build.xml`.
 Otherwise, in-place upgrades on Windows won't install correctly.

 3. commit and push your branches to both GitHub repos.